julelang/manual/src/std/io.md

 Returns text from bytes of recent scan.

 `fn Scan(self)!: bool`\
 Scans line from handle via read method.
 Scans bytes until end of the line, line delimiter is not included.
 Reports whether readed byte into buffer.
+Forwards any exceptional.

 ---